 Evo-Devo and Articulation Morphology

 Although a change in ramification and articulation is of central importance in evolution, we have to recognize also the prevalent repetition of ramification and articulation in both development and evolution.
 For example, the same articles such as a particular leaf type may be produced repeatedly along the stem of a plant.
-Also, much repetition occurs during evolution.
+Similarly, much repetition occurs during evolution.
 Only some patterns of ramification and articulation change, whereas many others are retained over long periods.

-To illustrate the difference between an organ-centred approach and articulation morphology let us consider carpels.
+Switching from an organ-based approach to one centered on ramification and articulation can change the questions we ask and the insights we obtain.
+Consider the example of carpels.
 In mainstream morphology, a carpel is interpreted as a closed megasporophyll, that is, a leaf homologue.
-According to articulation morphology, ramification at the floral apex produces a carpel primordium that develops into an article, the carpel, which I prefer to call a gynoecial appendage (Sattler 2024).
+In contrast, according to articulation morphology, ramification at the floral apex produces a carpel primordium that develops into an article, the carpel, which I prefer to call a gynoecial appendage (Sattler 2024).
 As the gynoecial appendage develops, ramification leads to the formation of ovules: first the nucelli, then the integument(s).
 Hence, the formation of a carpel (a gynoecial appendage with ovules) involves three or four ramifications resulting in four kinds of articles: the gynoecial appendage, the nucellus, and one or two integuments.
-Contrary to the organ-centred approach of mainstream morphology, the question in articulation morphology is no longer whether the carpel is a leaf homologue.
+Contrary to the organ-based approach of mainstream morphology, the question in articulation morphology is no longer whether the carpel is a leaf homologue.
 The question is how have ramification and articulation changed.
 This provides a new direction for evo-devo research: instead of analyzing the carpel as a whole, we have to ask questions about the ramifications and the resulting articulations: where is the placenta, which is an article, formed?
 How does it ramify, and what articles result from the ramification?
 Since these questions concern morphology, the fundamental importance of morphology in evo-devo research becomes evident.
-Before proceeding to analyses of developmental genetics, which are important in evo-devo, the initial questions are framed in morphological terms, and here we have the choice between categorical terms of mainstream morphology, loaded with questionable assumptions of homology, or terms of articulation morphology that refer to directly observable processes.
-Thus, articulation morphology can redirect analyses of developmental genetics to articles, the fundamental units of plant morphology.
+Before proceeding to analyses of developmental genetics, which are important in evo-devo, the initial questions are framed in morphological terms, and here we have the choice between categorical terms of mainstream morphology, laden with questionable assumptions of homology, or terms of articulation morphology that refer to directly observable processes.
+Thus, articulation morphology can reorient analyses of developmental genetics to articles, the fundamental units of plant morphology.

 Conclusions

-Although articulation morphology is based on articles instead of organs, the connection to organs can be made.
+According to articulation morphology - which could also be called segmentation morphology or open morphology - a plant is an articulated (or segmented) whole: a system of interconnected articles arising through ramification.
+In contrast to mainstream morphology, whose fundamental units are organs, in articulation morphology the fundamental units are articles.
+Articles originate as growth centres (primordia) in continuity with preceding articles.
+They are directly observable since ramifications can be observed, and in this sense, they are not controversial.
+In contrast, organs are defined within the framework of a morphological theory, such as the controversial and limited classical root-stem-leaf theory.
+However, although articulation morphology is based on articles instead of organs, a connection to organs can be made.
 If an article does not ramify further, it corresponds to an organ.
-Thus, for example, a simple leaf is an article and an organ.
-If, however, the leaf forms leaflets, it corresponds to a system of articles.
-Articles that are formed between ramifications such as internodes do not correspond to an organ.
+Thus, for example, a simple leaf is an article and also an organ.
+However, if a leaf forms leaflets, it corresponds to a system of articles.
+Articles formed between ramifications, such as internodes, do not correspond to an organ.

-Acknowledgements: I am very grateful to Regine Classen-Bockhoff, Daniel Faccini, Bruce Kirchoff, Alessandro Minelli, and Rolf Rutishauser for their critical evaluations of the first versions of this essay, which contributed to its refinement and expansion.
+Acknowledgements: I am very grateful to Regine Classen-Bockhoff, Daniel Faccini, Bruce Kirchoff, Alessandro Minelli, and Rolf Rutishauser for their critical evaluations of the first versions of this essay, which contributed to its improvement and expansion.

 References